 Dr. Carol Dweck researched thousands of students.
-Her discoveries about growth mindset have had a direct impact on classrooms everywhere!
+Her discoveries about growth mindset have had a direct impact on so many classrooms!
 That's because her work found that students with a growth mindset achieved more than those with a fixed mindset.
 Of course, teachers took action!
-Teaching lessons that help students develop a growth mindset became just as important as the other lessons teachers teach...and that's a good thing!
+Teaching lessons that help students develop a growth mindset became just as important as the other great lessons teachers teach...and that's a good thing!

 Let's dive into those 9 ways to develop a growth mindset, shall we?

 Music can be a powerful instructional tool.
 It can help make lessons more lively, meaningful, and inspirational.
 So, what better way to expose students to the core values of growth mindset than with a little music?
 Here are just a few songs that focus on persistence, courage, and perseverance...

 ➤"It's Not Over Yet" by for King and Country (an encouraging song about not giving up)➤"Rise Up" by Andra Day (a motivational song about staying strong)➤"Eye of the Tiger" by Survivor (a classic song about fighting through adversity)Besides just playing the songs in the classroom, you can make the messages in the growth mindset songs "stick" with these activities:

 --- Pass out the lyrics of the songs.
 Then, have students select their favorite growth mindset line from the song.
 You might have students write the lyric on a post-it note.
 Then, they can discuss their favorite lines with the class or even stick them on their desks for daily inspiration.--- Send students on a growth mindset song hunt.
 Challenge students to find songs that have a growth mindset theme.
 Or, have students find an artist that has demonstrated a growth mindset in his or her life.